seykron/cv/src/cv.en.markdown

 phase).

 It was my first direct experience with customers, since I often had to coordinate tasks with them.
-In my free time I did learn Java web applications development.
+In my free time I learned Java web applications development.

 *Technologies: SourceSafe, Perl, HTML, CSS, JavaScript*

 ### CDA (2007 - 2009)

-After leaving W3 I worked as Java programmer in CDA, an HR consulting company.
-I was involved in the development of internal HR systems such as admissions, retirements, vacations, etc. I did learn a lot about HR processes.
-Some challenges were to integrate several databases, to ensure data consistency among different data sources, and to learn Adoble Flex since it was a requirement to develop the frontend with this technology.
-I developed the backend using Java 1.6, Struts MVC and web services in the application layer, and Ibatis in the data access layer.
+After leaving W3 I worked as a Java programmer for CDA, an HR consulting company.
+I was involved in the development of internal HR systems such as admissions, retirements, vacations, etc. I learned a lot about HR processes.
+Some challenges were the integration of several databases, the validation of consistency among different data sources, and learning Adoble Flex since it was a requirement to develop the frontend by using this technology.
+I developed the backend with Java 1.6, Struts MVC and web services in the application layer, and Ibatis in the data access layer.

 I also had the chance to bootstrap a new project for a local bank.
 It was an administrative audit software that implemented SOX controls in order to ensure internal processes accountability.
-Some challenges were to work with Java 1.4, a database without data integrity check support (a legacy version of Sybase), and a programming model required by the bank based on stored procedures.
+Some challenges were working with Java 1.4, a database without data integrity check support (a legacy version of Sybase), and a programming model required by the bank based on stored procedures.
 I developed the frontend using JSP.
-I did learn about technical management, and I solve infrastructure problems such as data access, storage and packaging and distribution of Java applications.
+I learned about technical management, and I solved infrastructure problems such as data access, storage and packaging and distribution of Java applications.